jimboca/udi-poly-camect/README.md

 ## Requirements

-This has been tested on an RPI running the latest Buster release and the Polisy.
+This has been tested on an RPI running the latest Buster release and the Polisy with all updates.

 - You must have Python verison 3.6 or newer.
 - This uses the [Camect Python Library](https://github.com/camect/camect-py)